-Co-employment is an important type of work arrangement to understand as independent contractors become an increasingly integral part of the workforce.
-Enterprises need to be aware of independent contractor compliance issues that can arise from co-employment arrangements in order to avoid legal and financial repercussions.
+Co-employment is an important type of work arrangement for enterprises to understand as independent contractors become an increasingly integral part of the workforce.
+Companies need to be aware of independent contractor compliance issues that can arise from co-employment arrangements in order to avoid legal and financial repercussions.

 What is Co-Employment?